m4dpr0f/tek8/README.md

 ---

 ## **Intentions**
 This repository is a **conceptual offering** to the developer community.
-It aims to inspire collaboration and innovation in crafting financial systems that prioritize ecological harmony, equity, and abundance.
+It aims to inspire collaboration and innovation in crafting financial and political systems that prioritize ecological harmony, equity, and abundance.
 The protocol is designed for open exploration and refinement, welcoming feedback, contributions, and experimentation.

 ---

 ## **Applications in Development**
 TEK8 serves as the guiding protocol for:
+-**TimeKnot Games** governance structure of our community-rooted studio
+- **Chicken Jockey Scribe Racer** powering the faction-wars at cjsrgame.com **Quilltangle MMO**
-- **Pixie Town**: A collaborative RPG ecosystem centered on community liberation, storytelling, and sustainability.
+- **Pixie Town**: A nascent NFT collection & Discord virtual novel hoping to become a collaborative RPG ecosystem centered on community liberation, storytelling, and sustainability.
-- **$PXAI Memecoin**: A playful yet purposeful cryptocurrency that aligns with TEK8 principles to empower abundance and equitable growth.
+- **$PXAI Memecoin** [probably cancelled]: A playful yet purposeful cryptocurrency that aligns with TEK8 principles to empower abundance and equitable growth.
+This protocol is currently being utilized in several projects as mentioned in the TEK8 Party System .pdf

+This protocol is currently untested in real-world use cases but serves as the foundational guiding principle for **Pixie Town** and the **$PXAI memecoin**.
 ---

 ## **License**